barsoom/devbook/libs/README.md

 More importantly, we keep breadcrumb building outside the controller with [something like this](https://gist.github.com/henrik/5637729).

+## PDF generation

+In new projects, we use [our own abstraction](https://gist.github.com/henrik/5523767) on top of [pdfkit](https://github.com/pdfkit/pdfkit).

+We have a custom tool (not yet public) to visually preview them in a browser during development.

 ## Misc

 * [attr_extras](https://github.com/barsoom/attr_extras) to reduce boilerplate.